If you think it might be time to get started with email marketing, jump in.

 Once set up, your welcome email will send to all new contacts automatically.

 This is the fun part!
-Even if you’re not a designer, you can send beautifully-designed professional emails that look good on any device.
+Even if you’re not a designer, you can send beautifully-designed emails using professional templates that look good on any device.

 Constant Contact has hundreds of email templates for you to choose from — including timely templates to stand out in the inbox.